-ESL has adopted accounting policies that are consistent with New Zealand International Financial Reporting Standards, generally accepted accounting practice and the policies adopted by the Christchurch City Council group.
-The company's current accounting policies are attached to this Statement of Intent.
+ESL has adopted accounting policies that are consistent with New Zealand International Financial Reporting Standards, generally accepted accounting practice and the policies adopted by CCHL.
+The company's current accounting policies are attached to this Statement of Intent (Appendix One).